PennyLaneAI/pennylane/doc/introduction/interfaces.rst

   The `adjoint method <https://arxiv.org/abs/2009.02823>`__  reverses through the circuit after a forward pass by iteratively applying the inverse (adjoint) gate.
-This method is similar to ``"backprop"``, but trades off increased runtime with significantly lower memory usage.
+This method is similar to ``"backprop"``, but has significantly lower memory usage and a similar runtime.

 * ``"reversible"``: Use a form of backpropagation that takes advantage of the unitary or reversible nature of quantum computation.